-Epidemiologists need at least a master’s degree from an accredited postsecondary institution.
-Most epidemiologists have a master’s in public health or a related field, and some have a Ph.D. in epidemiology.
+Epidemiologists typically need at least a master’s degree to enter the occupation.
+They may have a master’s degree in public health (MPH) or a related field, and some have completed a doctoral degree in epidemiology or medicine.

-Employment of epidemiologists is expected to increase by 24 percent from 2010 to 2020, faster than the average for all occupations.
-Epidemiologists should have good job prospects overall.
+Employment of epidemiologists is projected to grow 27 percent from 2022 to 2032, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of epidemiologists with similar occupations.